RubyaAfrin/LogAnomaliesDetectionDL/README.md

 cd ./code
 python main.py
 ```
-The code will start running and you can see the output in the Source code/logmatch_result directory
+The code will start running and you can see the output in the console and code/logmatch_result directory